 Cold is also known to kill bacteria, so putting your jacket in the freezer could kill the bacteria that are causing the odor.

 Using a mixture of lemon and water to scrub the area can also help rid the odor.
 With any form of wet cleaning/rinse of the jacket, you should hang it dry to ensure that no more bacteria grow in the jacket’s damp armpits.

 When you are cleaning the jacket’s armpits alone, you must find a clean, sunny, dry location to air dry the jacket.
 Especially with puffy jackets, odor occurs when moisture is trapped in the jacket’s parts.

 If most of the odor seems centralized in the jacket’s armpit area, then one of these quick tricks may help quickly remove the odor.

 However, if the odor is throughout the jacket, a full clean in a washing machine is the best route to take for a smelling puffer jacket.

-Important Tips for Washing a Puffy Jacket
+Essential Tips for Washing a Smelly Puffer Jacket

 Properly caring for and cleaning your puffer jacket will impact the life of your jacket.